downflux/docs/blog/scaling_commands/scaling_commands.md

     partial pathfinding allows us to spread out pathfinding to multiple workers after the initial coarse-grain search.
 This may be a nice optimization route to go down in the future.

+[^8]: Future implementations of pathfinding, e.g. via flow fields or
+    navmesh-based solutions, may eliminate the need for partial paths.

 [^2]: In reality, this step was implemented along with initial visitor pattern
     migration (explained later), but we're highlighting a rather important